-- · Writing sentences and paragraphs to address individual needs. - · Developing and editing writing assignments in ENGL M01A. - · Writing reflective journals on reading strategies and non-cognitive strategies. - Participating in timed writing exercises to practice strategies for in-class writing.
+- · Writing sentences and paragraphs to address individual needs. - · Developing and editing writing assignments in ENGL M01A. - · Writing reflective journals on reading strategies and affective domain strategies. - · Participating in timed writing exercises to practice strategies for in-class writing.

 Critical Thinking Assignments